How to use the µTest++ Testing Framework

 bool assume(const Expr_T& expr);

-See the reference Expectations and Assumptions pages.
+Refer to the Expectations and Assumptions reference pages.

 Function comparators